This page has been updated. Here is a link to the old version.

 - A statement that you seek honors in physics or in astronomy

 - Your overall GPA and GPA in physics and astronomy courses

-- A statement of how you intend to satisfy the requirement of 10 hours of research credit.
+- A statement of how you intend to satisfy the requirement of 6 hours of research credit.
 (At least 2 hours must be in 4998)

-- The college form "Contract for registration in Independent/Directed Study Courses" filled out and signed by you, your honors adviser, and the Director of Undergraduate Studies (Prof. Weintraub).
+- The college form "Contract for registration in Independent/Directed Study Courses" filled out and signed by you, your honors adviser, and the Director of Undergraduate Studies (Prof. Varga).
 This form is available on line, from Ms. Lucas-McGowan (physics office, SC 6301), or from the Director of the Honors Program.
-Bring the completed form to Ms. Lucas-McGowan and she will register you for the 291 and 296 courses.
+Bring the completed form to Ms. Lucas-McGowan and she will register you for the 3850, 3851, and/or 4998 courses.
 (After the tenth day of classes only the college registrar can register you for courses.)